varya/bem-articles-tmp/start-from-project-stub.en.md

         <li class="goods__item">...</li>
     </ul>

-Then, mark elements corresponsing to new goods with a modifier and add some tricky layout nodes.<br/>
+Then, mark elements corresponsing to new goods with a modifier and with a bit of skill on your part you can add some layout nodes.<br/>
 https://gist.github.com/4177157

-You this code shapshot for block CSS: https://gist.github.com/4177163<br/>
+Use this code snapshot for block CSS: https://gist.github.com/4177163<br/>
-Notice, you do not need to create CSS file for the block here because it has already been produced when creating the block with all its defualt techs.
+Notice, you don't need to create CSS file for the block here because it has already been produced when creating the block with all its default techs.

 <img src="http://img-fotki.yandex.ru/get/6508/14441195.26/0_6f0c7_e5284b82_L.jpg"
 width="500" height="368" title="List of goods" alt="List of goods" border="0"/>

-You also need some CSS for our arch-friend the IE browser since it is not in the list of default block technologies.
+You also need some CSS for our dear friend, the IE browser, since it is not in the list of default block technologies.

     $ bem create block -l desktop.blocks/ -T ie.css goods

-Again, the content for the resulted `desktop.blocks/goods/goods.ie.css` file is already waiting for your on Gist: https://gist.github.com/4177174
+Again, the content for the resulting `desktop.blocks/goods/goods.ie.css` file is already waiting for your on Gist: https://gist.github.com/4177174

 ## Block dependencies